arkore/terradraw-workshop/docs/workshops/foss4g2025/basics/index.md

 See the [Modes](https://github.com/JamesLMilner/terra-draw/blob/main/guides/4.MODES.md) section in official documentation.

-## Setup TerraDraw
+## Setup Terra Draw

-You can install the TerraDraw into your project like so:
+You can install the Terra Draw into your project like so:

 ```bash
 npm install terra-draw